antD97/DeathCurse/readme.md

   - **75%: 2s poison (1/2♥)**
   - **25%: 3s poison (1♥)**
   - **poison will only decrease health to 3♥ at most**
-- every 5m(±20s): 1 hostile mob within 30 blocks of the player will be cloaked for 20m (max 1 at a time)
+- every 5m(±20s): 1 hostile mob within 30 blocks of the player will receive resistance III & cloak for 20 minutes (max 1 at a time)

 ## Death Curse VI
 Description: heavy nausea, heavy fatigue, **heavy curse leak**, poison